-The following financial policy goals constitute the foundation of the Authority's financial management process in regards to the General Fund.
+The following financial policy goals constitute the foundation of the Authoritys financial management process in regards to the General Fund.
 Since their adoption in 1989, they have heavily influenced the development of the annual budget, including the decisions on fare and service changes.
-Regular monitoring of the related financial indicators by both management and the Board of Trustees demonstrates the importance of these goals to the Authority's operations.
-The Financial Policies were amended in 1998, adding three new financial measures for the General Fund.
+Regular monitoring of the related financial indicators by both management and the Board of Trustees demonstrates the importance of these goals to the Authoritys operations.